reynarzz/MinoTool/README.md

 - [ ] Refactor.
    - [ ] Fix some expensive calls.
    - [ ] Arquitecture.
+   - [ ] Contain all third party dependencies in the main DLL.
 - [ ] Directional light.
 - [ ] Simple shadow.